ogait001/academic-profile/_posts/2026-05-12-on-happiness.md

 A clarification the argument requires: this is a structural description, not a moral diagnosis of the grieving person.
 The widow who cannot release the memory of her husband overnight is not failing at presence.
 She is inhabited by a love whose coordinate has been removed — and that love is real, its weight is real, and the loop's inability to close is the natural consequence of genuine attachment, not a dysfunction to be corrected.
 The distinction between residency and reference is offered as an account of why suffering feels longer, not as an instruction to grieve differently or more efficiently.

-Papini, in *Giudizio Universale*, gives Heloise a formulation that models this precisely: the happy years passed like days, the sad days like years.
+Giovanni Papini, in *Giudizio Universale*, gives Heloise a formulation that models this precisely: the happy years passed like days, the sad days like years.
 Not because more occurred in the sad days.
 Because the sad days did not pass.
 The self was returning, again and again, to the same vacancy rather than moving through crossing points toward new actuality.

 The asymmetry does not violate the model.
 Both happiness and suffering occur within moments of the same ontological structure.
 What differs is not the duration of the moments but the mode of the self's relation to memory: one event completes and becomes a coordinate; the other remains open and becomes a residence.
 Duration is not experienced because the moment is longer.
 It is experienced because the self does not leave it.